burianvlastimil/openssl-file-encryption-decryption-shell-scripts/README.md

 https://en.wikipedia.org/wiki/SHA-2

-These scripts have been created for general use under the LICENCE terms.
+These scripts have been created for general use under the LICENSE terms.

 They are standard POSIX shell scripts, so you most probably can run it in every Linux environment.